subramanya2107/d3js-phantomjs-demo/README.md

 d3js-phantomjs-demo
 ===================

-Sample demo to create png out of d3js charts in server side by usind phantomjs server
+Sample demo to create png out of d3js charts in server side by using phantomjs server

                 How to Use
 1:Install phantomJS http://attester.ariatemplates.com/usage/phantom.html